8 Sales Habits of Highly Effective Sales People

 One good habit to achieve these skills is to train at every opportunity given.
 Some of the people we spoke to referred to attending training programs given by their company, while others said that practicing listening and questioning skills in their weekly sales team meetings and receiving constructive feedback helped a lot.

 The best sales people simply know that they are never done with training and that listening and questioning is at the heart of understanding the customer.
+To think otherwise is one of the classic sales mistakes.

 8. Enthusiasm sells – get enough sleep and look on the bright side of life